School of Nursing Faculty

 Associate Degree in Nursing

 Kylie Ackerman is a faculty program director for the Associate Degree in Nursing program.
 She became a RN after graduating from Berkshire Community College in 2011 and earned a BS in Kinesiology from the University of Massachusetts in 2008.
 She has worked in a variety of nursing roles, including primary RN, charge nurse, and nurse educator within various settings, including integrative medicine, primary care, robotic surgery, general surgery, dermatology, neurology, and cardiac surgery.
 Education has been a consistent theme throughout her nursing career, so it was natural for her to pursue higher education.
-Ackerman earned a Master of Science in Nursing Education from Excelsior College in 2018.
+Ackerman earned a Master of Science in Nursing Education from Excelsior University in 2018.
 She became part of the Excelsior faculty in 2019 and began teaching as an adjunct faculty member in 2020.

 Marianne “Mickey” Brennan is a faculty program director for the Associate Degree in Nursing program.
-She is a two-time graduate of Excelsior College, earning her associate degree in 1991 and master’s degree in nursing in 2012.
+She is a two-time graduate of Excelsior University, earning her associate degree in 1991 and master’s degree in nursing in 2012.
 She earned a bachelor’s degree in health administration in 2004 through Empire State College.
 She spent her career in perioperative services, working as a scrub technician, then as a circulating nurse, and then a charge nurse.
 She spent many years in leadership within the perioperative environment as manager, director, division director, and system director over three sites.
 She also stepped in as interim CNO.
 Brennan has presented on perioperative and quality initiatives nationally at the Institute of Healthcare Improvement and at the OR Manager Conference.

 Debora Coombs is a faculty program director in the Associate Degree in Nursing program.
 Dr. Coombs has been in nursing education since 2011, teaching at the practical nurse, associate, and bachelor’s levels of nursing in both clinical and didactic.
 She has been a certified nurse educator since 2015, and previously was a simulation and clinical coordinator.
 Her prior clinical work experience includes cardiology, PCU, medical/surgical, ER, Behavioral Health Unit, and some long-term care.
-She began her nursing career as an LPN, graduating from The Franklin County Career & Technology Center Practical Nursing Program, and earning associate, bachelor’s, and master’s degrees in nursing from Excelsior College, and a DNP in educational leadership from American Sentinel University.
+She began her nursing career as an LPN, graduating from The Franklin County Career & Technology Center Practical Nursing Program, and earning associate, bachelor’s, and master’s degrees in nursing from Excelsior University, and a DNP in educational leadership from American Sentinel University.
 Dr. Coombs has presented work at both the local and

 national level, including posters at Nursing Education Research Conference, and a poster at the NLN Education Summit related to her doctoral project “An Intraprofessional Educational Workshop for PN and BSN Students to Promote Teamwork and Collaboration.”